ory/docs/docs/keto/contributing.md

 you should change the status to "Ready for review" and [request review from a maintainer](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review).

-Reviewers will approve the pull request once they are satisfied with the patch.
+Reviewers will approve the pull request once they're satisfied with the patch.

 ## Documentation